Conquest of the Western Turks: Campaign

-Su's army marched through the Central Asian steppes from Ordos, Inner Mongolia to the Altai Mountains region.
-His troops left Ordos in March and arrived in Kyrgyzstan in November, a journey spanning 3,000 mi miles across steppes and desert.
-Su avoided stopping at the resource rich oasis states, and historian Jonathan Karam Skaff speculates that the Chinese troops may have relied on livestock for food instead of a supply train, a tactic used by the steppe nomads.
+Su's His troops left Ordos in March and arrived in Kyrgyzstan in November, a journey spanning 3,000 mi miles across steppes and desert.
+Su avoided stopping at the resource rich oasis states, which suggests that the Chinese troops may have relied on livestock for food instead of a supply train, a tactic used by the steppe nomads.
 The campaign continued through the winter, when the steppes were covered in snow.
 Describing the journey's ordeal, Su Dingfang is reported to have said: "The fog shed darkness everywhere.
 The wind is icy.
 The barbarians do not believe that we can campaign at this season.
 Let us hasten to surprise them!"

-Commanders in the Tang army were familiar with the political culture of nomadic empires.
-Nomadic alliances were formed through distributing war plunder and ensuring the security of tribal property, and grew tenuous when rulers failed to deliver their promises.
-The Chinese understood that disaffected tribes were vulnerable to switching allegiances, and used this to their advantage.

-Su Dingfang recruited tribes to side with the Tang, and these former tribal vassals of the Western Turks contributed additional soldiers.
-The Chumukun tribe offered their support after they were defeated by Su, and the Nishu tribe aided Su after their children and wives, originally captured by Helu, were returned along with gifts offered by the Tang.
+Su recruited former tribal vassals of the Western Turks to his side.
+The Chumukun tribe offered their support after they were defeated by Su and the Nishu tribe aided Su after their children and wives, originally captured by Helu, were returned along with gifts offered by the Tang.

-The battle was fought along the Irtysh River near the Altai Mountains.
-Helu's forces, consisting of 100,000 cavalry, were ambushed by Su as Helu chased decoy Tang troops that Su had deployed.
-Helu was defeated during Su's surprise attack, and lost most of his soldiers.
-Turkic tribes loyal to Helu surrendered, and Helu escaped to Tashkent in modern Uzbekistan.
-The retreating Helu was captured the next day after residents of Tashkent handed him over to the Tang.
+The battle was fought along the Irtysh River (Yexi) near the Altai Mountains.
+Helu's army, consisting of 100,000 cavalry, was lured into an ambush by a decoy contingent of 10,000 "Tang and Uighur" troops.
+The 10,000 troops were dispatched to attack Helu's forces.
+When they retreated, Helu gave chase and fell into a two pronged attack by tightly packed Tang infantry wielding long spears and cavalry under Su's command.
+Helu's forces charged the Tang infantry formation three times but failed to break through.
+The Tang cavalry charge routed Helu's forces, killing tens of thousands of horsemen.
+The next day, Turkic tribes loyal to Helu surrendered while Helu escaped to Chach (Tashkent in modern Uzbekistan) with several hundred horsemen.
+The Tang forces gave chase and defeated Helu again, capturing him.
+Another account states that Helu was captured by the residents of Tashkent who handed him over to the Tang.
 On the way back to the Tang capital, Helu is reported to have written:

 I am a defeated and ruined war captive, that's it!
 The former emperor [Taizong] treated me generously, but I betrayed him.
 In my present defeat, Heaven has vented its fury at me.
 In the past I have heard that Han law stipulates that executions of men be carried out in the city marketplace.
 When we arrive in the capital, I request to Zhaling [the tomb of the previous Tang emperor Taizong] to atone for my crimes to the former emperor.
 This is my sincere desire.